f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Uploading Controller and Partition Images from a Client Machine via the API
 --------------------------------------------------------------------------

 You can upload an F5OS controller or chassis partition image from a client machine over the API.
-First you must obtain an **upload-id** using the following API call.
+First, you must obtain an **upload-id** using the following API call.

 .. code-block:: bash